-Wandering the streets of the historical old town, built on an artificial peninsula jutting out to sea, it feels like traveling back to the 17th century.
-Following the architectural style of the Black Sea, Sozopol has kept the original stone-paved streets, and the wooden buildings remain intact.
+Wandering the historic old town streets, built on an artificial peninsula jutting out to sea, it feels like traveling back to the 17th century.
+Following the Black Sea’s architectural style, Sozopol has kept the original stone-paved streets, and the wooden buildings remain intact.

 The city is also home to the wide Harmani Beach and the smaller Town Beach, two of the top Black Sea beaches.
 Town beach is the most popular beach among tourists because of the panoramic views of the old town.
-It can be accessed from the main city promenade.
+It can be easily reached from the main city promenade.

 The seafront walkway, filled with souvenir shops and open-air restaurants, is the best place to enjoy the traditional Bulgarian “shopska salata” (шопска салата).
-All things consider, this might just be the best place to go in Bulgaria for couples looking for a relaxed beach vacation.
+All things considered, this might just be the best place to go in Bulgaria for couples looking for a relaxing beach vacation.

 Varna Golden Sands Beach, Bulgaria

 Varna is a must when visiting Bulgaria.
-There are plenty of wide avenues, a legacy from the Bulgarian Communist years, and buildings facades that follow architectural styles imported from Western Europe.
+There are plenty of wide avenues, a legacy from the Bulgarian Communist years, and building facades that follow architectural styles imported from Western Europe.

-One of the premier Bulgarian Black Sea resorts, Varna is also called “the capital of the Black Sea” for both the cultural and economic significance.
+One of the premier Bulgarian Black Sea resorts, Varna is also called “the Black Sea capital” for cultural and economic significance.